What is Discord?

 - Automated bots will flag inconsiderate language, which will elicit either a detention, suspension, or full expulsion from the server depending on the severity of abuse

 - Moderators will routinely check and ensure that everyone is playing nice in the virtual sandbox.
-Users can report abuse to moderators to have users either warned or removed from the server, again based on the situation at hand
+Users can report abuse to moderators to have users either warned or removed from the server, again based on the situation at hand.
+Megamoderator is Honorah O’Neill!

 We abide by Discord’s terms of service, which state you must be at least 13 years old to use the platform.
 (Most social media platforms follow this same age requirement.)

-We suggest that users that may not be able to form good judgement and advocate for themselves participate under the supervision of a parent or guardian.
+We suggest that users who may not be able to form good judgement and advocate for themselves participate under the supervision of a parent or guardian.